What is Dementia?

 What are the early signs of dementia and cognitive decline?

-One of the earliest signs of many dementias includes short-term memory loss and extreme forgetfulness.
+The earliest signs of many dementias include short-term memory loss and extreme forgetfulness.
 Some other early signs include drastic changes in personality or behavior—mood swings, depression or acting out of character.
 You may also notice a loved one having trouble with simple tasks, such as taking their medicine correctly, preparing meals or bathing.
 Read the full article Top 10 Warning Signs of Memory Loss & How to Seek Help.

-Doctors and scientists don't yet fully understand what causes Alzheimer's disease and other dementias, but many types of dementia are thought to be caused by cell damage and abnormal protein buildup in the brain.
-Studies show that age-related brain changes, genetic factors and lifestyle choices can all increase the risk of cognitive decline.
+Doctors and scientists don't yet fully understand what causes Alzheimer's disease and other dementias, but many common forms of dementia are thought to be caused by cell damage and abnormal protein buildup in the brain.
+Studies show that age-related brain changes, genetic factors, family history and lifestyle choices can all increase the risk of cognitive decline.